Being a Gluten-Free Guest During the Holiday Season

 First off, talk with the host about your dietary needs.
 See if they are willing to make any accommodations and if they’d like help planning the event.
 Depending on how close the host is to you, this can be a huge game changer.

-If they are open to accommodating and accepting your help, suggest safe recipes for the even.
+If they are open to accommodating and accepting your help, suggest safe recipes for the event.
 You can also offer to assist them with preparation!
-Both of these things will help you prevent cross-contamination and ensure that there are safe dishes.
+Both of these things will help you prevent cross-contact and ensure that there are safe dishes.

 (Letting your hosts know you are bringing your own dishes can help prevent people from feeling offended when you arrive and only eat your own food).

 Which leads to me to my next tip for being a gluten-free guest during the holidays…

 2. Bring your own dish

 The best way to know you’ll have something safe to eat is to bring your own dish!